 - Forcible entry into the home of, or forcible detainment of, another person, and in this case, the statute of limitations begins on the start of the forcible entry or detainment

 It is important to remember that if you are involved in an accident where you do not suffer personal bodily harm, a personal injury attorney may not be the right party to help you.
 However, in cases where both property and personal harm were sustained, your personal injury attorney can assist you with both and ensure that all aspects of your case are reviewed prior to the end of the statute of limitations.
 In many cases, property damage and personal injury go together.
 For example, if you are injured in a car crash, it is highly likely that your vehicle has also sustained damages.
-Your personal injury attorney can help you settle your case for compensation that will cover all expenses related to your injury accident.
+Your attorney can help you settle your case for compensation that will cover all expenses related to your injury accident.

 After a serious accident, many people elect to move forward with a lawsuit on their own.
 But in a large number of these cases, the injury victim loses out on the settlement that they deserve, either because they do not understand how to negotiate for what they need or because their case passes the statute of limitations.
 A personal injury lawyer can help you not only get your lawsuit on track, but also keep it on track, and ensure that your case is filed in the appropriate court of law before the statute of limitations runs out.

 A skilled personal injury attorney will assist you by collecting evidence, speaking with your insurance company, working with your doctors, filling out paperwork, liaising with the defendant's attorney, and negotiating for a settlement that will cover both current and future accident-related expenses.
 Without an attorney, it will be your responsibility to fill out and file paperwork, have the negligent party served, work out a fair settlement, negotiate with your doctors and bill collectors, and find a way to pay your bills while you are in recovery.